k8-scalar/k8-scalar/README.md

         99.99%  of requests handled in 7756.198ms.
 ```

+You can open the grafana dashboard for the visualisation of resource usage graphs. **Use HTTP and not HTTPS** for accesssing the kubernetes services.

 ```bash
 # Open the Grafana dashboard in your default browser and take relevant screenshots
 $ minikube ip